Hatton shares second-round lead at Wells Fargo

 "There was a lot of good par saves where the short game helped me out and that kept me in it, and I'm thankful to have a good finish.
 I hope that continues over the weekend."

-Canada's Adam Svensson, Australian Adam Scott, South Korean Sung-Jae Im and Americans JJ Spaun, Justin Thomas and Xander Schauffele are on shot off the lead on seven under.
+Canada's Adam Svensson, Australian Adam Scott, South Korean Sung-Jae Im and Americans JJ Spaun, Justin Thomas and Xander Schauffele are one shot off the lead on seven under.